A VIRTUAL CROSS-COUNTRY TOUR

-The Grand Canyon is a destination for travelers from around the world, but it's worth fighting the summertime crowds in the South Rim area.
+The Grand Canyon is a destination for travelers from around the world, and it's worth fighting the summertime crowds in the South Rim area.
 The visit can be as inexpensive as you make it; camping and grocery stores are friends to anyone on a budget.
 Take the time for a short hike, along the South Kaibab Trail to Cedar Ridge (1.5 miles) or Skeleton Point (3 miles), for example, and enjoy stunning views of the canyon from a different perspective.

 One of the few attractions where you can make money by visiting, the diamond-bearing Crater of Diamonds State Park lets you keep what you find.
 Although your chances are low, a few diamonds are found almost every day; 445 in total during 2017, in fact.
 The fee for searching is $6 for children aged 6 through 12 and $10 for adults; diamond hunting kits (shovels, buckets, etc.) can be rented for $12 or $15 a day, depending on the contents.

 Although the cost of living in San Francisco may be high, there are some surprisingly cheap and fun attractions to experience in the city.
 Watch a Giants' game for free from the waterfront promenade; tour the Mission District's street murals; walk across the Golden Gate Bridge; make faces at the sea lions at Pier 39; or take in a view of the city by riding up the glass elevator the Westin St. Francis hotel in Union Square.
 The rest of the Golden State is also packed with budget attractions.

 Mesa Verde National Park in Montezuma County is a must-see if you're in southwest Colorado.
 Entrance to the park costs $20 a vehicle from May through September ($15 otherwise) and is valid for seven days; guided tours for the Cliff Palace, Balcony House, and Long House cost $5 a person.
 This extra fee gives you access to the largest archeological preserve in the country, with structures that are at least 700 years old.